bumbeishvili/geo-data-viz-fails/README.md

 # geo-data-viz-fails
-A curated list of data viz fails in widely shared for Georgian audience
+A curated list of data viz fails  widely shared for Georgian audience